A step-by-step tutorial on how to build a DIY closet organizer.

 STEP 1: CUTTING THE WOOD

-Because you have a cutting diagram this part will be easy!
+Because you already have a cutting diagram, this part will be fast!
 Start by cutting your plywood pieces to the measurements on your diagram.
-I actually do not own a table saw, I use a circular saw with the Kreg Rip-cut to cut my sheets of plywood.
+Since I don’t own a table saw, I used a circular saw with the Kreg Rip-cut to cut my sheets of plywood.
 I explain more about the Kreg Rip-cut in this post, see for yourself on how to use it.

-TIP: Wait on cutting the 1″x2″ trim pieces until the closet organizer is in place.
-This way you can measure the exact cuts you need.
+TIP: Hold off on cutting the 1″x2″ trim pieces until the closet organizer is in place.
+This way, you can measure the exact cuts you will need.

 STEP 2: CREATING THE KREG JIG POCKETS

-These pockets are used to secure the plywood pieces together and only the organizer pieces will have them.
+We create pockets to secure the plywood pieces together but only the organizer pieces will have them.

-You will want to place pockets on the top of the side pieces that sit against the top shelf (goes across the length of the closet).
-Then all the shelf inside the organizer to secure these pieces to the side pieces.
+Place pockets on the top of the side pieces that sit against the top shelf (goes across the length of the closet) and on all the shelves inside the organizer.

 STEP 3: SANDING THE PLYWOOD

 Once everything is sanded, wipe the wood with a dry cloth to remove the dust.